socketio/socket.io-client-swift/README.md

 ##Installation
 Requires Swift 3/Xcode 8.x

-If you need swift 2.3 use the swift2.3 branch (Pre-Swift 3 support is no longer maintained)
+If you need swift 2.3 use the swift2.3 tag (Pre-Swift 3 support is no longer maintained)

 If you need swift 2.2 use 7.x (Pre-Swift 3 support is no longer maintained)